amouro/drupalden_iwakuni_2023/section-2.md

 </ol>

 <!--
-I'd like to address a few of them.
+Beyond migration, there were keys that made the project success.

-First, keep communicating.
+First, lots of communicattion.
 We have to keep the team and the supervisor aware of our progress.
 OIST is a large organization with many decision chain.
-When necessary, we meet the stackholder directly, and find someone who can support and communicate at the right channel.
+When necessary, we meet the stackholder directly, and find someone who can support and communicate to the right channel.

 Second, use tool well to manage the project tasks and assist the communications.
-There is no best tool, but only the right tool.
+There is no best tool, but only the right tool that all team members are willing to participate.

 Lastly, keep testing and make it automatic to reduce the repeating task and risks.